icambron/fbfriends/Readme.markdown

 ### Changelog

+* 2012/1/14 - Added an `includeMe` option that adds the current user to the list so they can pick themselves.

 * 2012/12/26 - Added `additionalFields` option. **Breaking change**: the callbacks are now passed the object returned by FB as-is, which is a bit different than what FbFriends was passing before.
 Specifically, if you were using `friend.picture`, you need `friend.picture.data.url` now.

 ### Building/Contributing